stunney/CS-Challenge/RefactoringNotes.md

 https://names.privserv.com/api/?amount=25 (min 1, max 500 according to the docs)
 Other switches such as gender and region are available, max length of the name, etc.

+PrivServ provider coded up for names and tests added.

+JsonFeed class is now largely useless.
+Time to bring in a factory pattern for providing interfaces to a controller.